patrick-kidger/equinox/README.md

 ## Citation

-If you found this library to be useful in academic work, then please cite:
+If you found this library to be useful in academic work, then please cite: ([arXiv link](https://arxiv.org/abs/2111.00254))

 ```bibtex
 @article{kidger2021equinox,